GianRomani/Notes/Clustering/Topic Modelling/BERTopic.md

 Because of Curse of Dimensionality, distance measures differ little -> dimensionality reduction is needed. [[UMAP]] is the dr approach that is capable to better preserve the local and global structure of high dimensional data.
 Finally, clustering is done using HDBSCAN method.

 Once we have the clusters we want the topic representations (1 cluster = 1 topic).
-To do so, the paper uses a modified version of TF-IDF: $W_{t,c}=tft_{t,c}\log(1+\dfrac{A}{tf_t})$ where the term frequency models the frequency of term *t* in a class *c*, which is the collection of documents cancatenated into a single document for each cluster; the inverse class frequency is calculated as the logarithm of the average number of words per class A divided by the frequency of term *t* across all classes.
+To do so, the paper uses a modified version of TF-IDF: $W_{t,c}=tft_{t,c}\cdot \log(1+\dfrac{A}{tf_t})$ where the term frequency models the frequency of term *t* in a class *c*, which is the collection of documents cancatenated into a single document for each cluster; the inverse class frequency is calculated as the logarithm of the average number of words per class A divided by the frequency of term *t* across all classes.
 The c-TF-IDF models the importance of words among clusters.

 ### Dynamic topic modeling